marb2000/marb2000/README.md

 ### Hi visitor 👋

-I'm a [Program Manager](https://www.quora.com/What-is-program-management-at-Microsoft) (PM) working on the **WinUI product** at **Microsoft**.

-WinUI is a U.I.
-Framework, so I work on the presentation layer area.
-This layer renders the controls, like a button, and makes it possible to click on it, to do an action.
-WinUI uses XAML as markup language because it is the evolution of UWP XAML, UWP XAML comes from SilverLight ( ⚰ R.I.P.), and SilverLight was the little brother of WPF.
-So  WinUI, UWP, and WPF have a lot in common and, as a consequence, I'm fluent in the 3 platforms.
+I'm a Product Manager (PM) working on **Microsoft's Windows App SDK and WinUI products** in the Windows Developer Experience team.
+My goal is to **enable developers can create great apps in Windows with exceptional user experiences**.

-WinUI also works with .NET and C++ so C# and C++ are the two languages more used by me.
-Although being honest, I prefer write code in C#.
+The Windows App SDK is an SDK for creating Windows apps, and one of its components is [WinUI](https://blogs.windows.com/windowsdeveloper/2020/07/07/a-deep-dive-into-winui-3-in-desktop-apps/).
+WinUI is a UI Framework that uses XAML markup language for defining the UI layout, control, styles, animation, etc. WinUI is the evolution of UWP XAML, which comes from SilverLight ( ⚰ RIP), the little brother of WPF.
+WinUI also works with .NET and C++, so C# and C++/17 are the two languages I use more.
+Although being honest, I prefer to write code in C#.

-There is more.
-Visual Studio is always opened in my computer, in addition to other PM tools like PowerPoint, Word, Markdown editor.
-The reason is that **I create developer and user experiences to enable Windows developers can create great applications**.
-Isn't that cool?

-These days I'm **leading all the WinUI strategy and execution to make the platform works with the Win32 app model**.
-If you are curious, read this [blog post](https://blogs.windows.com/windowsdeveloper/2020/07/07/a-deep-dive-into-winui-3-in-desktop-apps/).
+These days I'm coordinating the Windows App SDK and WinUI3, making sure we have the right features, product usage and growth, and the best possible quality.

 More things about me.
-I'm from Spain, [Seville](https://en.wikipedia.org/wiki/Seville) (you should visit my hometown) and now I live in Seattle.
-I have a passion for computers since I was a kid.
-I learned how to create things programming in GWBASIC with 11 years old, and  I created my digital catalog for my Marvel comic book collection at 12.
-When I was a teenager, around 15, I started to create video games in C language and ASM.
-Before being a PM I was a developer for several years, researcher,  developer advisor (software evangelist was called in the past), and Application Development Manager.
+I'm from Spain, [Seville](https://en.wikipedia.org/wiki/Seville) (you should visit my hometown), and now I live in Seattle.
+I fell in love with computers when I was a kid when I learned how to create things programming in GWBASIC at 11 years old.
+I created my digital catalog for my Marvel comic book collection at 12 (I love books and comics books).
+When I was a teenager, around 15, I created video games in C and ASM.
+Before being a Product Manager, I was a developer, researcher, developer evangelist, and application development manager for several years.
+Also, Microsoft rewarded me with the Valuable Profesional award in ASP.NET (.NET web development).

 You can reach me here, in my [Twitter](https://twitter.com/marbtweeting) account, or [LinkedIn](https://www.linkedin.com/in/miguelrb/)